gnietof/Quantum/cheat/cheatsheet.md

 Examples of different ways to retrieve information about real Quantum backend systems.

 [Error](./error.md)
-Modeling error and displaying differences with ideal case.
+Modelling error and displaying differences with ideal case.